writer

 • Zakat applies to wealth held for a full year: If you receive the gift and keep it for a year, you will pay Zakat on it at the end of that period.

-Thus, you do not need to pay Zakat on money you have not yet received as a gift.
-Only once the gift is in your possession and after holding it for a full lunar year, will it be subject to Zakat.
+Thus, Zakat is not due on money you have not yet received as a gift.
+However, if you set aside money for a gift and it remains in your possession for a full lunar year, reaching Nisab, it becomes Zakatable.

 And Allah knows best!